echogarden-project/echogarden/docs/Options.md

 **Whisper**:
 * `whisper.model`: selects which Whisper model to use.
 Can be `tiny`, `tiny.en`, `base`, `base.en`, `small`, `small.en`, `medium`, `medium.en`, `large` (same as `large-v2`), `large-v1`, `large-v2`.
 Defaults to `tiny`
+* `whisper.temperature`: temperature setting for the text decoder.
+Impacts amount of randomization for token selection.
+It is recommended to leave at `0.0` (no randomization - always chooses top ranked token) or choose a relatively low value (about `0.2` or lower) for best results.
+Defaults to `0.0`
+* `whisper.prompt`: initial text to give the Whisper model, can be a vocabulary or a example of some sort.
+Note that if the prompt is very similar to the transcript, the model may avoid producing the correct tokens.
+Optional

 **Vosk**:
 * `vosk.modelPath`: path to the Vosk model to be used